solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 okay to start from a child of the highest optimistcially confirmed block as long as consensus can be reached.

+* "silent repair phase": In the new repair and restart plan, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
+The validators only continue normal block production and voting after consensus is reached.
+We call this preparation phase where block production and voting are paused the silent repair phase.

+* "ephemeral shred version": right now we update `shred_version` during a cluster restart, it is used to verify received shreds and filter Gossip peers.
+In the new repair and restart plan, we introduce a new temporary shred version in the silent repair phase so validators in restart don't interfere with those not in restart.
+Currently this ephemeral shred version is calculated using `(current_shred_version + 1) % 0xffff`.

 * `RESTART_STAKE_THRESHOLD`: We need enough validators to participate in a restart so they can make decision for the whole cluster.
 If everything works perfect, we only need 2/3 of the total stake.
 However, validators could die